Administrative rule R657-9

 (4) Off-highway vehicles are not permitted on Bear River Migratory Bird Refuge.

-(5) Motorized boat use is restricted on waterfowl management areas as specified in the guidebook of the Wildlife Board for taking waterfowl, Wilson's snipe and coot.
+(5) Motorized vehicle use is restricted on waterfowl management areas as specified in the guidebook of the Wildlife Board for taking waterfowl, snipe and coot.

-(6) Electric-assisted bicycles propelled in part by electrical assistance are only permitted on state waterfowl management areas if they meet the Class 1 definition provided in Utah Code § 41-6a-102(8) and (17).
+(6) Electric-assisted bicycles propelled in part by electrical assistance are only permitted on state waterfowl management areas if they meet the Class 1 definition provided in Subsections 41-6a-102(8) and (17).